 What it does not acknowledge is that there may be an easier or better timed way to complete the task.
-Operating from personal will may appease a situation for a moment; in the next moment it creates a complicated series of events making life more difficult.
+Operating from personal will may appease a situation for a moment.
+Yet in the next moment it creates a complicated series of events that make life more difficult.

 How Personal Will Gets in Your Way